Dewesoft X offers two different time base types for multiple graphs on the X-axis: single time axis or multiple time axes.

 <CTRL> + Right mouse button

-Selects all available channels for undo auto scale.
+Selects all available channels for the undo auto-scale.